Jinjiang/vue-a11y-utils/README.md

 ## `<VueFocusTrap>` Component

-Usually, when there is a modal dialog in your Vue app, you should keep the focus still in this dialog whatever you navigate with touch, mouse or keyboard.
+Usually, when you have a modal dialog in your Vue app, you should keep the focus always in it whatever you navigate with touch, mouse or keyboard.

-`<VueFocusTrap>` gives you a easy way to trap focus by just two events `gofirst` and `golast` which should bind handlers to reset the focus to the first or last focusable target in the dialog.
+`<VueFocusTrap>` gives you a easy way to wrap a modal with trapped focus by just two events: `gofirst` and `golast`, which should bind handlers to reset the focus to the first or last focusable target in the dialog.
 It also has a `disabled` prop to stop trapping focus which could be set `true` when the dialog is hidden or disabled.

 ### Examples

-In this example below, after you open the modal dialog by click the trigger button, the focus will always in the 4 control elements in `<form>`, whatever you press <kbd>tab</kbd>, <kbd>tab</kbd> + <kbd>shift</kbd> or click somewhere out of the dialog:
+In this example below, after you open the modal dialog by click the trigger button, the focus will always be in one of the 4 control elements in `<form>`, whatever you press <kbd>tab</kbd>, <kbd>tab</kbd> + <kbd>shift</kbd> or click somewhere out of the dialog:

 ```vue
 <template>